ramensoup/franz-recipe-appearin/README.md

-# Appear.in for Franz
+# whereby.com for Franz
-This is the unofficial Franz recipe for Appear.in
+This is the unofficial Franz recipe for whereby.com

 ### How to create your own Franz recipes:
 * [Read the documentation](https://github.com/meetfranz/plugins)